s3ec/gtpo/adfs-repo.md

 **Description:**

-The ADFS login endpoint was found to be vulnerable to password spraying — a brute-force technique where a small number of commonly used passwords are tested across many accounts to evade lockout mechanisms.
-When ADFS lacks appropriate rate-limiting or account lockout protections, this becomes a viable method for credential-based attacks.
+The ADFS (Active Directory Federation Services) authentication portal was found to be vulnerable to password spraying attacks due to weak authentication hardening.
+Password spraying is a brute-force technique where attackers try a small number of common passwords across many usernames.
+Unlike traditional brute-force attacks, password spraying avoids account lockout by limiting the number of attempts per account, making it stealthier and more effective against externally exposed login interfaces.

-During testing, the ADFS sign-in portal was accessible externally.
-A password spray yielded a valid user credential, which was then successfully used to authenticate into federated services such as Microsoft 365 (Outlook, Teams, OneDrive, SharePoint).
-The ADFS environment did not provide sufficient detection or prevention mechanisms, allowing the attacker to remain undetected and gain full access to the user’s digital workspace.
+In this case, the ADFS portal allowed repeated authentication attempts without effective controls such as account lockout, CAPTCHA, rate limiting, or multi-factor authentication (MFA).
+This creates a viable path for attackers to systematically identify valid credentials and gain unauthorized access to user accounts.

 ---